Dreamer of the Day: Reception

-Initially, the book received little attention or acceptance from other scholars, which according to Coogan's associates disappointed him.
-Despite this, the book received a positive reception from academics.
+Initially, the book received comparatively little attention or acceptance from other scholars; according to Coogan's associates, this came as a disappointment.
+Despite this, what little academic reception it did receive was positive.
 Several scholars described it as the definitive or authoritative study of Yockey and his life.
-Scholar George Michael said it was the most comprehensive study of Yockey.
-Anthony Mostrom, a reviewer for the Los Angeles Review of Books, called it "excellent".
-Richard Morrock for The Journal of Psychohistory said it was a "thoroughly researched and disturbing" book, praising it for its coverage of someone who had then received little scholarly attention.
+Scholar George Michael described it as the most comprehensive study of Yockey.
+Anthony Mostrom, a reviewer for the Los Angeles Review of Books, retrospectively called it "excellent" in 2020, while scholar Spencer Sunshine called it Coogan's "opus".

 Jerome Edwards for Terrorism and Political Violence called it "an interesting attempt to fill in the details" of a life that was very poorly documented.
 He complimented Coogan as a "remarkable researcher" and his arguments as sound, with a good grasp of historical perspective.
-However, he criticized its organization, coherence, and negatively compared it against the book American Fuehrer by Frederick J. Simonelli, published the same year and about George Lincoln Rockwell, another racist ideologue.
-Edwards said the book was at times very tangential, to the point where the main subject was perhaps not even Yockey, as evidenced by the fact that the book "discusses in detail not only his machinations, but also all the machinations of everyone involved with his machinations".
+Richard Morrock for The Journal of Psychohistory said it was a "thoroughly researched and disturbing" book, praising it for its coverage of someone who had then received little scholarly attention.
+However, Edwards criticized its organization, coherence, and negatively compared it against the book American Fuehrer, written by Frederick J. Simonelli, another book published the same year about a racist ideologue, in this case George Lincoln Rockwell.
+Edwards said Dreamer of the Day was at times very tangential, to the point where the main subject was perhaps not even Yockey, as evidenced by the fact that the book "discusses in detail not only his machinations, but also all the machinations of everyone involved with his machinations".